I get frustrated when things don’t work.

 To add further insult, when we investigated the apartment lord, they turned out to be a real estate investment firm with a private equity approach.
 The language on their website describing their mission statement was that they exist to “strategically acquire, smartly redevelop or reposition and opportunistically exit undervalued mixed use and multi-family properties in and around major cities.”
 I think, in lay language, this is what I would refer to as bullshit.

 Besides finding this incredibly concerning and disappointing from a societal standpoint (don’t get me started on private equity firms that are buying up healthcare practices), fundamentally it really just bothers me when things that should work don’t work.
 These things that are minor inconveniences and annoyances to me are obviously amplified for more vulnerable people.
-And the thing that bothers me most is when a thing (like a private equity owned apartment building, or to a much lesser degree an automated soap dispenser) has a shiny exterior but actually does deliver on the basic function it is supposed to provide.
+And the thing that bothers me most is when a thing (like a private equity owned apartment building, or to a much lesser degree an automated soap dispenser) has a shiny exterior but fails to deliver on the basic function it is supposed to provide.

 In other words (I’m telling you, I ruminated on this for long enough to generate a 2x2 matrix):